9 Tips to Stop Anger and Injustice from Hurting You

 Here’s what you can do to begin to gain control so you have a better outcome.
 After all, you can't change what happened in the past.
 The only thing you can alter is your present experience.

 - Have compassion for yourself.
 Recognize that you are doing your best with a difficult situation.
 The more you focus on compassion, the less room there is for anger.

 - Anger and feelings of injustice beget physical pain.
 Among people with chronic pain, feelings of injustice and anger are associated with worse medical outcomes and greater pain [1-6].
 There may be many different reasons why these emotions have a negative impact on health.
 Anger causes increased tension in the body and this in turn increases pain.
-Anger is associated with increased inflammation in the body and this can worsen pain and overall health.
-Feelings of anger and injustice can keep you focused on what’s wrong and who is to blame for it.
+Anger is associated with increased inflammation in the body, which can worsen pain and overall health.
+Feelings of anger and injustice can keep you focused on what’s wrong and who is to blame.
 Remind yourself that focusing on it gives it more energy.

 - Choose to be empowered by separating the facts of the situation from your emotions.
 “Susan” wrongfully lost her job.
-She harbored great feelings of injustice and anger at the circumstance and key players involved.
-She recognized her anger was contaminating her ability to enjoy her life.
-She worked to release her anger.
-While Susan is clear that what happened was not fair, she no longer carries the feelings of injustice, a persistent feeling of having been wronged or victimized.
-This freed her up to focus on what’s up ahead and how she can make her life better.
+She harbored great feelings of injustice and anger at the circumstance and the key players involved.
+She recognized that her anger was contaminating her ability to enjoy her life, and so she worked to release her anger.
+While Susan is clear that what happened was not fair, she no longer carries the feelings of injustice, or the persistent feeling of having been wronged or victimized.
+This freed her up to focus on what’s ahead and how she can make her life better today.

 - Seek treatment modalities that melt anger and feelings of injustice.
 Effective modalities include Cognitive Behavioral Therapy (CBT), Acceptance and Commitment Therapy (ACT), Mindfulness-Based Stress Reduction (MBSR), Loving Kindness Meditation, and Compassion Meditation .